firefly-iii/docs/docs/docs/how-to/data-importer/import/duplicates.md

 - The `created_at` and `updated_at` fields are not used in the comparison by Firefly III.
 - The `import_hash_v2` and `original_source` are not used in the comparison by Firefly III.
 - The `id` and `transaction_journal_id` fields are not used in the comparison by Firefly III.

+### Second debug step

+More debug information may be found in the debug logs of the data importer.
+At the end of the import and conversion routines, the data importer submits the transactions to Firefly III.

+(TODO example lines)

+(TODO more explanation)

+### Third debug step

+(TODO third step)

 ## Other issues?